 Birdeye also allowed Hillcrest to stay on top of incoming reviews.
 The practice was able to respond to negative reviews from pet owners and resolve the issues before they turned into bigger problems.

 In addition, Hillcrest Animal Hospital sends surveys to get detailed feedback on different touchpoints and understand possible areas for improvement.
 All this work has paid off.
 Since getting started with Birdeye, the practice has seen steady improvement in net promoter score.

 Customer Experience Management Software

-BirdEye is the best customer experience management software.
-With BirdEye, you’ll have all the data you need to start improving your customer experience.
-Here’s what you can do with BirdEye’s all-in-one dashboard.
+Birdeye’s all-in-one customer experience management platform can help your business improve overall experience.
+With Birdeye, you’ll have all the data you need to start improving customer experience from day one.
+Here’s how you can manage customer experience with Birdeye.

 Monitor your Online Reviews

 Remember: online reviews provide you with valuable customer feedback.
 Customers give you valuable feedback about what they liked and didn’t like about their experience.
 The only problem is that there are hundreds of review sites across the Internet.

 With Birdeye, you can view reviews from over 150 sites in a single dashboard.
 You don’t have to switch between dozens of review sites to find out what your customers are saying.
 It’s feedback from all over the Internet in one place.